-But once Snow White leaves the safety of her castle, the Witch can tag her.
+- But once Snow White leaves the safety of her castle, the Wicked Witch can tag her.

-If the witch tags Snow White, or if she has any dwarfs at the games end, the witch wins.
+- If the Wicked Witch tags Snow White, or if she has any dwarfs at the games end, the witch wins.

 12. Sock Tag

-- Have campers take their shoes off and pull their socks slightly off.
+- Have the children take their shoes off and pull their socks slightly off.

-- Campers crawl around on the ground on their hands and knees and try to steal the other campers’ socks.
+- Children crawl around on the ground on their hands and knees and try to steal the other children’ socks.

 - Once both your socks are stolen, you’re out.

-- Last person with a sock on wins!
+- The last person with a sock on wins!

 13. Spider Tag